 Once you have finished reading this article you should have a good idea of what it takes to find the best composting toilet for your needs.
 After you buy one your home will be greener and so will your garden.

 A composting toilet has the same job as any other toilet and that is to safely get rid of human waste from the bathroom.
 The big difference is that composting toilets do it using little or no water at all.
 This is vastly different from the regular toilets that get rid of human waste using hundreds of gallons of water per week.
 There may be many things you do not know about composting toilets.
 Thus, keep on reading.

 Composting toilets either use just a very small amount of the water in the process or they use a foam-based product to help clean the bowl and get the composting process started.

 They are designed in two pieces.
-They have one part that contains the bowl that looks like a regular toilet and the part that sits underneath it which is the collection and composting chamber.
-Sawdust, wood chips or some other dry material are mixed with the bodily waste to take the moisture out of it and to help the mix get its desired nitrogen to carbon ratio.
+They have one part that contains the bowl that looks like a regular toilet.
+The part that sits underneath it which is the collection and composting chamber.
+Sawdust, wood chips, or some other dry material are mixed with the bodily waste to take the moisture out of it.
+Moreover, to help the mix get its desired nitrogen to carbon ratio.